palaga/HsBible/README.md

 HsBible
 =======

 A bibtex search tool written in haskell.
 It supports different output formatting styles.
 However, this is not yet configurable.

 Usage
 -----

 This tool can be used to search bibtex files using regular expressions.
-Just use `ghc --make Main.hs` to compile the program.
+After you've installed the dependencies with `cabal install parsec regex-pcre ansi-terminal`, you can compile the program with `ghc --make Main.hs`.
 The program expects a bibtex file followed by a set of key/pattern pairs, as arguments.
 For example:
 ```
 $ ./Main references.bib author 'mccarthy' title 'rec.*func.*symb.*expr.*'
 @article{rfsetcm1960,